conorgilmer/mosceal/README.md

 ## Mo Scéal (My Story) - a bit of my social presence and stuff

 This site is just a list of various web stuff, links social media etc. A kind of online desktop.
-And also fiddle about with an API or three
+And also fiddle about with an API or seven, widgets buttons

 Should Include
 - Twitter